In 1970, “Merry Christmas” album by Bing Crosby was certified Gold by the RIAA

 In 1976, “Mississippi / Do It” by Pussycat peaked at number 2 on the Australian pop singles chart.

-In 1976, “Over The Hills And Far Away / Taking The Long Road Home” by Kevin Johnson peaked at number 60 on the Australian pop singles chart.
+In 1976, “Over The Hills and Far Away / Taking The Long Road Home” by Kevin Johnson peaked at number 60 on the Australian pop singles chart.

 In 1976, “You Should Be Dancing / Subway” by The Bee Gees peaked at number 20 on the Australian pop singles chart.

-In 1976, “Doctor Kiss-Kiss” by 5000 Volts peaked at number 36 on the New Zealand pop singles chart.
+In 1976, ✪✪ “Salute To ABBA / Hors d'oeuvre” by Norman Gunston peaked at number 9 on the Australian pop singles chart.

-In 1976, “Kiss And Say Goodbye” by The Manhattans peaked at number 1 on the New Zealand pop singles chart.
+In 1976, “Kiss and Say Goodbye” by The Manhattans peaked at number 1 on the New Zealand pop singles chart.

 In 1976, “No. 1 With A Heartache” by Neil Sedaka peaked at number 17 on the New Zealand pop singles chart.